mongodb-ps/ce-docker-mongodb-enterprise/README.md

 - Ops Manager: `7.0.2`
 - AppDB: MongoDB `7.0:latest`
-- TODO: Blockstore
 - Base image is `ubuntu:jammy`
+- TODO: Blockstore (For now, use filesystem store instead)

 The MongoDB deployment image is built:

-- Based on `ubuntu:jammy` image
+- Based on `amazonlinux:2` image (for better compatibility with older versions of MongoDB)
 - Automation Agent is installed

 Note the MongoDB relies on Ops Manager to start.